box/box-python-sdk-gen/docs/workflows.md

   - Used as `workflow_id` in path `path` of the API call
 - request_body `CreateWorkflowStartRequestBodyArg`
   - Used as requestBody for the API call
+- headers `CreateWorkflowStartHeadersArg`
+  - Used as headers for the API call

+### Returns

+This function returns a value of type `None`.

+Starts the workflow.